btcreversal/safemasternode/Masternode_Setup_Guide.md

 ### 6. Checking masternode status
 Click `Update` periodically to ensure your masternodes are running

-After 30 minutes, your masternode `Active(secs)` will be reflected in the Buntu subtab
+After 30 minutes, your masternode `Active(secs)` will be reflected in the safemasternode subtab

-### Thank you for running a Buntu Masternode!
+### Thank you for running a safemasternode Masternode!
 ___